-- 11.-(1) It shall be an offence for a person- - (a) to enter any building or the curtilage of any building or any part of such building or curtilage as a trespasser, or - (b) to be within the vicinity of any such building or curtilage 10 or part of such building or curtilage for the purpose of trespassing thereon, with intent to commit an offence.
+- 11.-(1) It shall be an offence for a person- - (a) to enter any building or the curtilage of any building or any part of such building or curtilage as a trespasser, or - (b) to be within the vicinity of any such building or curtilage 25 or part of such building or curtilage for the purpose of trespassing thereon, in circumstances giving rise to the reasonable inference that such entry or presence was with intent to commit an offence or with intent to unlawfully interfere with any property situate therein.

-- (2) A person who was present at any place to which subsection (1) relates in such circumstances that it is reasonable to conclude that the person was so present as a trespasser with intent to commit an offence, shall be presumed, until the contrary is shown, to be so present with the intent to commit an offence. - (3) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £1,000 or to 20 imprisonment for a term not exceeding 6 months or to both.
+(2) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £1,000 or to imprisonment for a term not exceeding 6 months or to both.

 Amendment of Vagrancy Act, 1824.

-12.-Section 4 (as applied to Ireland by the Prevention of Crimes Act, 1871) of the Vagrancy Act, 1824, is hereby amended by the deletion of "every person being found in or upon any dwelling house, warehouse, coach-house, stable, or outhouse, or in any enclosed yard, garden or area, for any unlawful purpose;".
+12.-Section 4 (as applied to Ireland by the Prevention of Crimes Act, 1871) of the Vagrancy Act, 1824, is hereby amended by the 35 deletion of "every person being found in or upon any dwelling house, warehouse, coach-house, stable, or outhouse, or in any enclosed yard, garden or area, for any unlawful purpose;".